Business travel

 Short-term visas (less than three months)

-The nationality of the non-EU national will determine whether or not a visa is required for them to travel to Luxembourg (see below).
+The nationality of the non-EU national will determine whether or not a visa is required for them to travel to Luxembourg (see above).
 In general, and subject to the visa waiver described below, non-EU nationals wishing to visit, transit through or work in Luxembourg for a period of less than 90 days must obtain a Schengen short-stay type C visa from Luxembourg embassies and consular posts where the non-EU national resides, or from a diplomatic mission representing Luxembourg, prior to coming to Luxembourg.

 The type C Schengen visa allows the holder to enter Luxembourg and move freely within other countries in the Schengen Area.